NHERI-SimCenter/BRAILS/brails/modules/Number_of_Floor_Detector/README.rst

 Running the Module Using the Pretrained Floor Detection Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The module is bundled with a pretrained model, trained on 80,000 training samples.
-This model can be called out-of-the-box via ``infer.py``, a powerful post-processor custom-tailored to convert bounding box detections to floor counts.
+The module is bundled with a pretrained floor detection model, trained on 80,000 training samples.
+This model can be called out-of-the-box via `infer.py
+</infer.py>`_., a powerful post-processor custom-tailored to convert bounding box detections to floor counts.
 The basic syntax to perform inferences on a set of images requires defining the path for the images and the type of computational environment (i.e., use of CPU or GPU units for inference) by the user as follows.

 ::